romain-grecourt/helidon-docs/src/about/managing-dependencies.md

+# Managing Dependencies

 Helidon provides a “Bill Of Materials” (BOM) to manage dependencies.
 This is a special Maven pom file that provides dependency management.

 Using the Helidon BOM allows you to use Helidon component dependencies with a single version: the Helidon version.

-# The Helidon Application POMs
+## The Helidon Application POMs

 If you created your application using the [Helidon CLI](cli.md) or [archetypes](prerequisites.md) then your project will have a Helidon